 top of page

-My work is about women: the complexity of our emotional states with always changing moods, feelings, and thoughts, as we evolve through our experiences and interactions.
-I reveal the inner world through a little glance or turn of the head, or through expressive gestures and drama of hands.
-I celebrate being part of nature.
-Nature with its organic lines and patterns, overwhelming at times, absorbing the figure, still exists in harmony with us, completing us and adding beauty.
+Women is my most compelling and infinite subject: the complexity of our emotional states with always changing moods, feelings, and thoughts, as we evolve through our experiences and interactions.
+I reveal the depths of our inner worlds through a little glance or turn of the head, or through expressive gestures and drama of hands.

 My training as an artist began at a young age, in my hometown, the historic Rostov-Veliky near Moscow, Russia.
 At the age of 15 I was accepted to study painting and drawing at the Kalinin Art Academy in Moscow.
 In 1994 I came to the United States to complete my BFA degree at the University of Wisconsin–Stevens Point.
 I have exhibited my work in many group and solo shows in Washington DC, Maryland, New York, England, and Virginia, where I now live and work as a professional artist and instructor.
 I am a recipient of multiple grants from the DC Commission on the Arts and Humanities.
 My work is in many national and international collections.